Royalcoder990/Delhi-Metro-Rail-Corporation/README.md

-# Delhi-Metro-Rail-Corporation
+# Delhi-Metro-Rail-Coorporation
-This aim of this web application is to help users find the shortest path to their destination metro station.
-The application is made using HTML, CSS , JavaScript
+This is DMRC website using html, css, javascript which is used to find the shortest path between two metro stations